ddinu/observable/docs/sphinx/index.rst

         return 0;
     }

+Check out the :doc:`getting-started` page for some more examples.

 The library is usable on both Windows and Linux, with any recent compiler that supports at least C++14.